 16. Macroeconomic conditions and their interaction with fiscal policy may disrupt fiscal consolidation plans.
 The evolution of the debt-to-GDP ratio is affected not only by fiscal outcomes but also by macroeconomic conditions, particularly through the snowball effects of existing debt.
 In particular, the increasing interest rate and growth rate differentials amid recent policy rate hikes will keep it challenging to reduce the debt ratio swiftly by fiscal consolidation alone.
 While policy efforts to boost growth rates and lower financing costs will help reduce the debt ratio over the medium term, macroeconomic developments are also influenced by fiscal consolidation.
 Generally, fiscal consolidation is regarded as having contractionary effects on aggregate demand and output, lowering economic growth.
-13 However, some studies suggest the theoretical possibility and empirical evidence of the expansionary effects of fiscal consolidation.
-14 While the expansionary effects of fiscal consolidation are inconclusive, credible fiscal consolidation would at least mitigate its contractionary impact and establish a foundation for stable and sustainable growth over the medium term.
+However, some studies suggest the theoretical possibility and empirical evidence of the expansionary effects of fiscal consolidation.
+While the expansionary effects of fiscal consolidation for stable and sustainable growth over the medium term.